panzerstadt/full-stack-notes/data/Containers/Docker/docker-readme.md

 - https://stackoverflow.com/questions/29096967/what-are-the-differences-between-a-vm-image-and-a-docker-image?noredirect=1&lq=1
 - https://stackoverflow.com/questions/16047306/how-is-docker-different-from-a-normal-virtual-machine

-#### Analogy: copy pasting
-- an image (docker image / VM image) is a bunch of changes made from the base image (like GIT)
-- Docker containers

 	These are some differences between a docker and a VM image which I could list out:

 	1. Snapshot process is faster in Docker than VMs